-From scrap fabric cut two pieces of fabric 2 1/2 inches wide x 8 or 9 inches long.
+From scrap fabric cut two pieces of fabric 2 1/2 inches wide by 8 or 9 inches long.
 The two pieces can be from the same fabric or from different fabrics.

 From the interfacing or batting, cut one piece the same size as fabric.

 STEP 2: LAYERING FABRICS TOGETHER

 If you are using fusible interfacing, fuse it to the wrong side of one of the fabric pieces according to manufacturers directions.
 Then, place the two fabrics right sides together.

 STEP 3: SEW TOGETHER THE TWO LONG SIDES AND ONE SHORT SIDE

 Start by sewing one of the long sides.
 Position the edge of the presser foot along the edge of the bookmark.
-Start sewing using a straight stitch, backstitching at the beginning
+Start sewing using a straight stitch, backstitching at the beginning.

 As you approach the corner, stop sewing close to the corner, lower the needle into the fabric, raise the presser foot, turn the fabric so you can sew across the short side, lower the presser foot and continue to sew.
 When you get to the next corner do the same thing.
 At the end, backstitch to secure the threads.